-React Native's built-in touch system Gesture Responder system has performance limitations on both iOS and Android platforms.
-To overcome this and a few other problems with the built-in gesture system, there is an open-source library that you can use to create awesome gestures in your React Native apps.
+To overcome this and a few other problems with the built-in gesture system, there is an open-source library that you can use to create gestures in your React Native apps.

-not only overcomes the performance issue on each native platform, but it also uses touchables that run in the native thread and follow default platform behavior.
+The library react-native-gesture-handler not only overcomes the performance issue on each native platform but also uses touchables that run in the native thread and follow default platform behavior.
 In other words, it uses native support to handle gestures.
-There are many gestures supported by this library at the moment, but let us take a look at one of the most useful ones: Swipeable.

 Here is the link to the GitHub repo with the complete code used in this tutorial.

-CLI by running the below commands from a terminal window.
+Create a bare React Native project using the react-native CLI by running the below commands from a terminal window.

 react-native init swipeableGestures